 Home is where we feel secure, comfortable and cared for, a special place that holds lifelong memories and traditions.
 However, as we age, there may come a time when our house is no longer the safest option.

 For some, this change can happen suddenly due to illness or injury.
 But for others, the signs that living at home is no longer safe are subtle and can easily go unnoticed.
 The National Council on Aging reports that approximately 80% of older adults have at least one chronic condition, while many have more than one.
 It can become stressful to manage one’s own health conditions, as well as keep up with the tasks of daily living and maintaining a house or apartment.

 Those caring for an aging loved one can also become overwhelmed.
 Caregivers spend between 24 to 40 hours of their time per week addressing their loved ones needs (Source).
-While in-home care is an option for some, in other situations it may be time to consider an adult home or assisted living community.
+For some seniors, making safety and accessibility improvements within the home may be enough to help them remain independent.
+In other situations it may be time to consider an adult home or assisted living community.